 Do you get paid for every picture?

 No, I don’t get paid for every picture or every mention.
 I don’t even get paid for every blog post.
 Editorial jobs take about a week to source, produce, shoot, edit and post and if they are just a creative project and not sponsored, they don’t make money.
 I got into this business to be creative, so it’s important to me to create content that inspires me and my followers.
 I know my job is to show you new clothes on the market and how to wear them.
 My job is to create beautiful imagery ,support designers and get the word out.
 However my job is to keep me inspired too and I forgot that for a while.
 After my break up, I was so worried about being a single mum and paying all the bills that I took on a lot of paid work, yet after a while, I started feeling like I wasn’t happy or fulfilled.
 Some bloggers only do paid jobs.
 Some bloggers sell anything.
 And I get it- it’s a business.
 But for me; only paid work makes me miserable and selling something I wouldn’t use isn’t possible.
-I work really hard on creating quality content.
-So I get when people have influencer fatigue and feel like stuff is always pushed on them.
+I get when people have influencer fatigue and feel like stuff is always pushed on them.
 However, if you enjoy what this person you follow creates, you should support them when they partner up with a brand- they are humans that need to make a living too.
 I will always add a #collab #allignment or #partnership notice to let you know what I am getting paid for and the brands that pay me will be ones I believe in promoting as well.

 Do brands tell you what to say?